 Arrival & Departure

 The eastbound Mediterranean Wonders cruise begins in Barcelona, Spain (BCN) and ends in Athens, Greece (ATH).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Embarkation is in Barcelona on the afternoon of Day 1.
-Plan flights to arrive to Barcelona before 2:00pm on Day 1 of the itinerary.
+Plan flights to arrive to Barcelona before 1:30pm on Day 1 of the itinerary.
 Disembarkation in Athens is after breakfast on the final day of the outlined itinerary.
-Plan flights to depart Athens after 12:00pm noon on Day 13.
+Plan flights to depart Athens after 12:00pm Noon on the final.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities